from Writing Your Sacred Journey with Elizabeth Jarrett Andrew

 Characters: Real People in Two Dimensions

 The people in our lives, including ourselves, become characters in our memoir.
-Yikes!
-How do we represent others both honestly and respectfully?
-We’ll learn about character development and how good craft practices—that is, creating complex portraits—are also loving practices.
+How do we represent them honestly and respectfully?
+Learn about character development and how good craft practices are also loving ones.

 live with others?